 According to a report by the World Bank, an estimated 1.7 billion adults do not have bank accounts or other means of storing money.
 Hence, for individuals like these, digital currency in the form of bitcoin provides an opportunity to keep their money safe and on record.

 In the November 2018 midterm elections in West Virginia, blockchain technology was used to ensure greater transparency and increase voter turnout.
 Similarly, blockchain provides a bedrock for cryptocurrencies.
-Unlike the US dollar that is controlled by the Federal Reserve, blockchain allows cryptocurrency like bitcoin to function without a central authority.
-This reduces the transaction cost and makes it time-efficient without the need for a third party regulation.
+Unlike the US dollar which is controlled by the Federal Reserve, blockchain allows cryptocurrencies like bitcoin to function without a central authority.
+This reduces the transaction cost and makes it time-efficient without the need for third-party regulation.

 Unfortunately, anything that is online is prone to attack by hackers no matter how much encryption has been provided.
 In this regard, the biggest blockchain hacks include the Poly Network Hack in 2021 of $610 million and the 2018 Coincheck of $534 million.